 - Later symptoms: Diarrhea, abdominal cramping, dilated pupils, nausea or vomiting, goosebumps, and other flu-like symptoms.

 Cravings and mood swings are part of both phases, and these withdrawal symptoms are likely to remain after the physical symptoms have dissipated.
-Using Suboxone during this process may extend the amount of time it takes for withdrawal to go away—in many people, these symptoms may clear up in five days or less—but it means that the physical discomfort and psychological stress are both managed.
+Using Suboxone during this process may extend the amount of time it takes for drug withdrawal to go away—in many patients, these symptoms may clear up in five days or less—but it means that the physical discomfort and psychological stress are both managed.
 Going “cold turkey” is much more likely to lead to relapse than opting for MAT.

 The American Society of Addiction Medicine (ASAM) released a guide for clinicians to manage opioid withdrawal, including a section on buprenorphine treatment.7 The guide recommends starting with a lower dose of buprenorphine compared to the equivalent of methadone, usually 2-4 mg.

 However, after the introduction of buprenorphine management, the dose can be upped to 8 mg per day with potential daily doses as high as 16 mg.
 The FDA recommends no more than 24 mg per day, and this amount is rarely prescribed.